microsoftgraph/aspnetcore-webhooks-sample/README.md

 ---
 page_type: sample
-description: "This sample ASP.NET Core web application shows how to subscribe to change notifications using webhooks.
-This sample also supports receiving change notifications with data, validating and decrypting the payload."
+description: Create Microsoft Graph webhook subscriptions for an ASP.NET Core app, so that it can receive notifications of changes for any resource.
+This sample also supports receiving change notifications with data, validating and decrypting the payload.
 products:
-- office-outlook
-- office-365
 - ms-graph
+- microsoft-graph-mail-api
+- microsoft-graph-teamwork-api
+- office-exchange-online
-- ms-graph-webhooks
+- azure-active-directory
 - office-teams
-- office-sp
-- m365
 languages:
 - aspx-csharp
 - csharp